-Nations Model Convention provides a specific provision in relation to the furnishing of services by an enterprise through employees or personnel engaged for that purpose.
-In practice, therefore, the points made in the following paragraphs 5.3 and 5.4 of the OECD Commentary (as with other parts of the OECD Commentary onto Article 5, paragraph 1) may have less significance for the United Nations Model Convention than in their original context.
+The OECD Commentary then examines some examples relating to the provision of services.
+In quoting the following two paragraphs, the Committee notes that Article 5, paragraph 3, subparagraph (b) of the United Nations Model Convention provides a specific provision in relation to furnishing of services by an enterprise through employees or personnel engaged for that purpose.
+In practice, therefore, the points made in paragraphs 5.324 and 5.425 of the OECD Commentary (as with other parts of the OECD Commentary to Article 5, paragraph 1) may have less significance for the United Nations Model Convention than in their original context.

-- 5.324.
+5.324.
 By contrast, where there is no commercial coherence, the fact that activities may be carried on within a limited geographic area should not result in that area being considered as a single place of business.
 For example, where a painter works successively under a series of unrelated contracts for a number of unrelated clients in a large office building so that it cannot be said that there is one single project for repainting the building, the building should not be regarded as a single place of business for the purpose of that work.
-However, in the different example of a painter who, under a single contract, undertakes work throughout a building for a single client, this constitutes a single project for that painter and the building as a whole can then be regarded as a single place of business for the purpose of that work as it would then constitute a coherent whole commercially and geographically. - 5.425.
+However, in the different example of a painter who, under a single contract, undertakes work throughout a building for a single client, this constitutes a single project for that painter and the building as a whole can then be regarded as a single place of business for the purpose of that work as it would then constitute a coherent whole commercially and geographically.

+5.425.
 Conversely, an area where activities are carried on as part of a single project which constitutes a coherent commercial whole may lack the necessary geographic coherence to be considered as a single place of business.
 For example, where a consultant works at different branches in separate locations pursuant to a single project for training the employees of a bank, each branch should be considered separately.
 However, if the consultant moves from one office to another within the same branch location, he should be considered to remain in the same place of business.
+The single branch location possesses geographical coherence which is absent where the consultant moves between branches in different locations.

+EXPLANATION: The above changes are merely paragraph numbering change to conform to the current OECD Model Commentary.
+The cross references to paragraphs 51 and 57 are not problematic because those paragraphs have already been quoted in the UN Commentary.

-The single branch location possesses geographical coherence which is absent where the consultant moves between branches in different locations. - 6.
-The OECD Commentary then continues: The Committee considers that the following part of the Commentary on Article 5 of the 2017 OECD Model Convention is also applicable to paragraph 1 of Article 5 of this Model (the modifications that appear in square brackets, which are not part of the Commentary on the OECD Model Convention, have been inserted in order to provide additional explanations or to reflect the differences between the provisions of the OECD Model Convention and those of this Model): The OECD Model Commentary goes on to observe: - 26.
-A ship that navigates in international waters or within one or more States is not fixed and does not, therefore, constitute a fixed place of business (unless the operation of the ship is restricted to a particular area that has commercial and geographic coherence).
-Business activities carried on aboard such a ship, such as the operation of a shop or restaurant, must be treated the same way for the purposes of determining whether paragraph 1 applies (paragraph[s 3,] 5 [and 6] could apply, however, to some of these activities, e.g. where contracts are concluded when such shops or restaurants are operated within a State).
+The OECD Commentary then continues:

+26. A ship that navigates in international waters or within one or more States is not fixed and does not, therefore, constitute a fixed place of business (unless the operation of the ship is restricted to a particular area that has commercial and geographic coherence).
+Business activities carried on aboard such a ship, such as the operation of a shop or restaurant, must be treated the same way for the purposes of determining whether paragraph 1 applies (paragraph 5 could apply, however, to some of these activities, e.g. where contracts are concluded when such shops or restaurants are operated within a State).

-Paragraph 26 above was added to the OECD Commentary in order to provide guidance regarding the question of whether a shop on a ship navigating in territorial waters could constitute a permanent establishment.
+EXPLANATION: Paragraph 26 above is one of the Commentary changes that WP1 had developed before the Action 7 work began.
+The intent of the paragraphs is to provide guidance regarding the question of whether a ship in international waters can constitute a fixed place of business.

-The Subcommittee agreed with the interpretation put forward in the paragraph.
-The references to paragraphs 3 and 6 of the UN Model, which have no equivalent in the OECD Model, were added because these paragraphs could result in a permanent establishment being deemed to exist as a result of activities carried on aboard a ship while it is operated within a State).
+This paragraph does not conflict with anything in the UN Model.
+Therefore, the Committee should discuss if it is in agreement with the substance.
+If so, paragraph 26 should be quoted in the UN Model.